Jackson Wang: 2013–2016: Debut with Got7 and solo activities

 In 2013, Wang made an appearance on the reality survival program Win: Who Is Next.
 The program was a competition between YG Entertainment trainees and JYPE trainees.
 Wang appeared alongside fellow trainees Mark, Yugyeom, and BamBam, who were then selected as members of Got7.
 The group released its first single, "Girls Girls Girls," of its debut EP Got It? on 16 January 2014.

 In September 2014, Wang joined his first variety show, SBS' Roommate, as a member in its second season.
 Wang was later awarded the Newcomer Award at the 2014 SBS Entertainment Awards.
 He subsequently appeared on several other Korean variety shows such as Law of the Jungle, Happy Together, Radio Star, Problematic Men, Our Neighborhood Arts and Physical Education, Saturday Night Live Korea, A Look At Myself, and others.
 On 12 May 2015, Wang was appointed as a new MC for SBS' music show Inkigayo.

-In December 2015, Wang started hosting Go Fridge, the Chinese version of the show Please Take Care of My Refrigerator, alongside He Jiong.
-He also wrote the lyrics, composed, and arranged the theme song for the show in seasons 2 and 3.
+In December 2015, despite having no experience, Wang started hosting Go Fridge, the Chinese version of the show Please Take Care of My Refrigerator, alongside He Jiong.
+He hosted the show for seven seasons, and also wrote the lyrics, composed, and arranged the theme song for the show in seasons 2 and 3.
 In March 2016, Wang was appointed as MC for Fresh Sunday, a show on Hunan TV.
 He received praise from Chinese viewers for his wit and sense of humor, rising as a variety show star.

 On 29 April 2016, Got7 held their first concert in Seoul, where Wang performed his self-composed songs "I Love It" and "WOLO".
 In July 2016, Wang appeared on the Chinese reality TV series, Fighting Man.
 At the end of the year he was named Variety Star of the Year at the Tencent Variety Show Star Awards and Popular Artist of the Year at the Sina Weibo Awards.
+He was one of the busiest K-pop idols of the year, constantly flying between South Korea, China and Japan.